bodkan/admixr/README.md

 ## Warning!

-This package is not even in an alpha stage yet.
-It wraps around `qpDstat` and `qpF4ratio` only.
-More (and eventually all) ADMIXTOOLS commands will be supported.
+This package is not even in an alpha stage yet and the API is still changing.
+It only supports `qpDstat` and `qpF4ratio` at this moment, although all ADMIXTOOLS commands will eventually be supported.

 You probably shouldn't use it yet. :)